 Western Atlas Resources Inc. (the "Company") is a company domiciled in Canada.
 The address of the Company's registered office is Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC, Canada V6C 2X8.
-The Company has one wholly owned subsidiary, Western Atlas Holding Corp, which in turn has one wholly owned subsidiary, 5530 Nunavut Inc., both of which are domiciled in Canada.
+The Company has one wholly owned subsidiary, Western Atlas Holding Corp, which in turn has two wholly owned subsidiary, 5530 Nunavut Inc., which is domiciled in Canada and Andes Ecosucursal S.A.S., which is domiciled in Ecuador.